Edwin Black: Early years

 Black is the son of Holocaust survivors from Poland.
 His mother, Ethel "Edjya" Katz, from Białystok, told of narrowly escaping death during the Holocaust by escaping a boxcar en route to the Treblinka extermination camp as a 13-year old in August 1943.
 After escaping, she was shot by militiamen and then rescued by a Polish Jewish fighter whom she later married.
 Black's father described escaping death by fleeing to the woods from a long march to an isolated "shooting pit" and subsequently fighting the Nazis as a Betar partisan.
 The pair survived World War II by hiding in the forests of Poland for two years, emerging only after the end of the conflict and emigrating to the United States.

 Of his own origins, Black has written: "I was born in Chicago, raised in Jewish neighborhoods, and my parents never tried to speak of their experience again."

-In his book The Transfer Agreement Black notes that following in the beliefs of his parents, he was from his earliest days a supporter of the State of Israel.
+In his book The Transfer Agreement, Black notes that following in the beliefs of his parents, he was from his earliest days a supporter of the State of Israel.
 As a young man he spent time on a kibbutz, visited Israel on several other occasions, and gave earnest consideration to permanent residency there.

 Career

-Black began working as a professional journalist while still in high school, later attending university where he further developed the craft.
+Black started working as a professional journalist while still in high school, later attending university where he further developed the craft.
 He also was a frequent freelance contributor to the four major Chicago newspapers of the day, the Tribune, the Daily News, the Sun-Times, and Chicago Today, as well as such weeklies as Chicago Reader and Chicago Magazine.
 In the late 1970s, he was the editor of Chicago Monthly.

+One of Black's first forays into investigative journalism began in 1970 with a commission from Atlantic Monthly.
+He was tasked with finding out about an alleged plot to assassinate President Kennedy in Chicago on November 2, 1963.
+For Black it was a long and difficult assignment that finally resulted in his November 1975 article in Chicago Independent magazine.
+He noted in the article how he became the subject of government harassment.
+His apartment was broken into and his files "were obviously and clumsily searched."
+He described his many months of scrutinizing documents, following hundreds of leads, and conducting dozens of interviews.
+But he wrote that his main source of information was a Secret Service agent on duty at the time of the events in Chicago.
+Although Black did not name this agent, it is strongly believed to have been Secret Service whistleblower Abraham Bolden.